-Another identified issue identified is related to non-probation officer staff salaries in comparison to probation officer salaries.
+Another issue identified relates to non-probation officer staff salaries in comparison to probation officer salaries.
 Chiefs were asked if they have non-probation officer staff positions where the entry level salary for these positions are higher than the starting salary of a probation officer with no experience.
 Figure 4 indicates that 19% of the chiefs responding have non-probation officer positions starting at a higher pay level than probation officers.

 Figure 4.
-Non-probation Officer Staff Entry Level Salary Higher than Probation Officer Entry Level Salary with 9-15 probation officers and departments that are unified with adult and juvenile probation in one department.
+Non-probation Officer Staff Entry Level Salary Higher than Probation Officer Entry Level Salary

-As shown in Figures 5 and 6, the greatest proportion of occurrences seems to be seen in jurisdictions
+As shown in Figures 5 and 6, the greatest proportion of occurrences seems to transpire in jurisdictions with 9-15 probation officers and departments that are unified with adult and juvenile probation in one department.